Es Migjorn Gran

-Es Migjorn Gran borders the municipality of Ciutadella (Ciudadella), Ferreries (Ferrerías), Es Mercadal (Mercadal) and Alaior (Alayor).
+Es Migjorn Gran borders the municipality of Ciutadella, Ferreries, Es Mercadal and Alaior.
 Nearby are the resorts of Son Bou and Cala Galdana, the latter being the most-photographed bay in Europe.
 It was the hometown of Joan Riudavets, the oldest Spanish citizen on record.

 History

-The village of Es Migjorn Gran was founded as a small rural settlement in the eighteenth century and was incorporated into the district of Es Mercadal.
-In 1989, the area surrounding Es Migjorn Gran became an independent municipality, the newest and one of the smallest on the islands.
-Historically, Es Migjorn was a quiet village, home to narrow streets and a small variety of tapas bars.
-A small church San Cristobal, in the centre of town is the only major landmark.
+Es Migjorn Gran began as a modest rural settlement in the 18th century and was initially part of the district of Es Mercadal.
+In 1989, the surrounding area of Es Migjorn Gran was established as an independent municipality, making it one of the newest and smallest on the islands.
+Historically, Es Migjorn has been a tranquil village characterized by narrow streets and a handful of tapas bars.
+The focal point of the village is the small church of San Cristobal located in the town center, serving as its primary landmark.

 Comparable to other regions of Menorca, Es Migjorn district is home to several prehistoric sites, notably abandoned settlements known as talaiots and caves in the hillsides.